amarteragundi/healthy-me/README.md

 ## Audience
 Busy people who don't have time to cook or dont want to cook.

-## Color
+## Colour
 Flat UI colours
 Orange: Associated with friendliness, confidence and courage.

 ## Font
 LATO: The semi rounded details of thr letters gives the typeface feeling of warmth.
 According to the designer of this font, it is male and female, serious but friendly with feeling of summer.